 When it comes to the best phone for gaming in 2018, there's more than one answer because you're relying on software compatibility just as much as good hardware and peak performance.
 As we saw at E3 2018, developers are bringing addictive 2D and console-quality 3D games to mobile handsets.
 Just look at Fortnite and PUBG Mobile.

 The best gaming smartphones will not only let you play today's best smartphone games, but they’ll ensure you have the best visuals and performance for years to come.
 The gaming phones we were carrying around three years ago can't faithfully play top-end mobile games we play today.
 You need to future-proofing your next phone into the year 2020, not just 2018.

-To that end, we’ve looked over the options and selected the best phones for gaming based on the options in their app stores, the power of their components, the quality of their screens, the size of their batteries, their support for VR, and more.
+To that end, we’ve looked over all of the options and selected the best phones for gaming based on the options in their app stores, the power of their components, the quality of their screens, the size of their batteries, their support for VR, and more.